2KAbhishek/markit.nvim/README.md

 > This is a fork of [marks.nvim](https://github.com/chentoast/marks.nvim) with some fixes and improvements from the community.

-A better user experience for interacting with and manipulating Vim marks.
+A better user experience for interacting with and manipulating marks.
-Requires Neovim 0.5+.

 ![markit.nvim](images/screenshot.png)

 ## Features

 - view marks in the sign column
-- quickly add, delete, and toggle marks
+- add, delete, and toggle marks
 - cycle between marks
 - preview marks in floating windows
 - extract marks to quickfix/location list